Upcoming Events

 Who’s ready for the 2025 Farmers Market Season?
 GardenShare is!

-St. Lawrence County is quickly approaching the opening of the Spring Market Season!
-The Spring Market Season is a fantastic time to get acquainted with the experience of eating with the seasons.
-While there are not as many produce options available during the month of May, the market is a fantastic opportunity to stock up on maple syrup and farm fresh eggs, get transplants for your personal garden, or pick up some delicious baked goods!
-Our county’s Farmers Markets are also wonderful places to find gifts for your loved ones!
+St. Lawrence County Spring Farmers Markets are in full swing!
+Farmers Market Season is a fantastic time to get acquainted with the experience of eating with the seasons.
+The market is a fantastic opportunity to stock up on local produce, meats, maple syrup and farm fresh eggs, get transplants for your personal garden, or pick up some delicious baked goods!
+Our county’s Farmers Markets are also wonderful places to find gifts for your loved ones as well!

-GardenShare is also excited to announce a $20/Day cost-sharing match for SNAP/EBT recipients through our Bonus Bucks program until June 30th!
-Starting July 1st, the Double Up Food Bucks (DUFB) program will become available to offer the same $20/Day match for SNAP/EBT shoppers.
+GardenShare is also excited to announce a $50/Day cost-sharing match for SNAP/EBT recipients!
 Visit the GardenShare booth for more information!

 growing community award past recipients